-Plan / When Required Information Document When Required momation Heritage Conservation Management Strategy May be applicable in place of a Conservation Management Plan for heritage items of local significance.
+Plan / Document When Required Information Heritage Conservation Management Strategy May be applicable in place of a Conservation Management Plan for heritage items of local significance.
 A conservation management strategy is to be prepared in accordance with the guidelines available from the Office of Environment and Heritage.
-Heritage Impact Statement Applications relating to a heritage item, sites within a heritage conservation area, or on sites within the vicinity of a heritage A Heritage Impact Statement is to be prepared by a qualified heritage architect/planner (in accordance with the NSW Heritage Manual and the Burra Charter) and include: items.
-An assessment of the impact of works on the site item and/ or conservation area; Include a history of the property; and Before and after photos.
+Heritage Impact Statement Applications relating to a heritage item, sites within a heritage conservation area, or on sites within the vicinity of a heritage items.
+A Heritage Impact Statement is to be prepared by a qualified heritage architect/planner (in accordance with the NSW Heritage Manual and the Burra Charter) and include: An assessment of the impact of works on the site, item and/ or conservation area; Include a history of the property; and Before and after photos.
 Council may also require the submission of a Heritage Conservation Management Plan.
 Housing Report Applications which may result in the loss of affordable housing in accordance with State Environmental Planning Policy (Housing) 2021.
-This includes: Applications to strata subdivide an existing residential flat building, Or an application for the demolition of a non-strata titled residential flat building or boarding house, Or significant alterations and additions to a non-strata titled residential flat building or boarding house.
+This includes: Applications to strata subdivide an existing building with multi dwelling housing (aka. residential flat building), Or an application for the demolition of a building with multi dwelling housing, Or significant alterations and additions to a multi dwelling housing which is not strata titled.
 The report is to address all relevant provisions of the Housing SEPP including Chapter 2 Part 3 Retention of existing affordable rental housing.
 The report must assess whether the proposal will result in a loss of affordable housing in accordance with the Housing SEPP due to the proposed development (including strata subdivision).
-Where rental records are required, they should be provided in the format of executed leases and rentaincrease or decrease letters, or information from the leasing agent accompanied by an executed statutor declaration.
 Please refer to the Housing SEPP for further information.
 See: legislation.nsw.gov.au Integrated or Designated Development All integrated or designated development.
 An application for integrated or designated development must include: sufficient information for the approval body to make an assessment of the application; additional copies of the plans as determined by the consent authority; and an additional fee for each approval body and administrative fee to Council.
-Loading Vehicles Plan of Management Applications for development as identified in WDCP2022 Part B7 Section 7.3 - Loading Facilities.
-The Loading Vehicles Plan of Management is to be submitted when a development proposes less loading spaces than required by Table 4 in WDCP2022 Part B7 Section 7.3 - Loading Facilities.
+Loading Vehicles Plan of Management Applications for development as identified in WDCP2012 Part B8 Section 8.3 - Loading Facilities.
+The Loading Vehicles Plan of Management is to be submitted when a development proposes less loading spaces than required by Table 4 in WDCP2012 Part B8 Section 8.3 - Loading Facilities.